It has begun. AGL’s 18 percent electricity price hike in...Read More >>

 If you want to make a great return on your investment from your solar system, you have to choose the right solar installer in the first place.

-With Solar Market, you're only a few minutes away from your 3 free, no-obligation solar quotes online, all from reputable CEC Approved installers.
+You're only a few minutes away from your 3 free, no-obligation Australian solar quotes online, all from reputable CEC Approved local solar installers.

-You can then compare these solar quotes online at your convenience - and find the best deal that works for you.
+Our online solar quote service allows you to compare solar quotes from accredited installers at your convenience - and find the best deal that works for you.

 Solar panels lie at the heart of every solar system – absorbing sunlight and converting it into electricity that can power our homes and businesses.